Qualytics/userguide/docs/identifiers/what-is-an-identifier.md

+# What is an Identifier?

+The `Identifier` is a Field that can be used to help load the desired data from a Table in support of analysis.

+There are two types of identifiers can be declared for a Table:

+1. `Incremental Field` - used to track records in the table that have already been scanned in order to support Scan operations that only analyze new (not previously scanned) data.

+2. `Partition Field` - used to divide the data in the table into distinct dataframes that can be analyzed in parallel.

 # Managing an Identifier

 * You can manage an identifier in the Tables view of a selected datastore, just opening the options of a specific `table`/`file`: